Yemeni unification: Civil war

-Conflicts within the coalition resulted in the self-imposed exile of Vice President Ali Salim al-Beidh to Aden beginning in August 1993 and a deterioration in the general security situation as political rivals settled scores and tribal elements took advantage of the unsettled situation.
+Conflicts within the coalition resulted in the self-imposed exile of Vice President Ali Salem al-Beidh to Aden beginning in August 1993 and a deterioration in the general security situation as political rivals settled scores and tribal elements took advantage of the unsettled situation.
 Haidar Abu Bakr al-Attas, the former Southern Prime Minister, continued to serve as Yemen's Prime Minister, but his government was ineffective due to political infighting.
 Continuous negotiations between northern and southern leaders resulted in the signing of the document of pledge and accord in Amman, Jordan on 20 February 1994.
 Despite this, clashes intensified until civil war broke out in early May 1994.
 Significantly, one of the institutions that had not yet unified was the military arms of both nations.

-Southern leaders seceded and established the Democratic Republic of Yemen (DRY) on 21 May 1994, but the new state was not recognized by the international community.
+Southern leaders seceded and established the Democratic Republic of Yemen (DRY) on 21 May 1994, but the new state was not recognised by the international community.
 Ali Nasir Muhammad, the exiled South Yemen leader, assisted military operations against the secessionists.

 Aden was captured on 7 July 1994.
 Other resistance quickly collapsed and thousands of southern leaders and military went into exile.

-In the aftermath of the civil war, Yemeni Socialist Party leaders within Yemen reorganized the party and elected a new politburo in July 1994.
+In the aftermath of the civil war, Yemeni Socialist Party leaders within Yemen reorganised the party and elected a new politburo in July 1994.
 However, the party remained disheartened and without its former influence.
 Islah held a party convention in September 1994.
 The General People's Congress did the same in June 1995.

 In 1994, amendments to the unity constitution eliminated the presidential council.
 President Ali Abdallah Saleh was elected by Parliament on 1 October 1994 to a 5-year term.
 The constitution provided that henceforth the President is to be elected by popular vote from at least two candidates selected by the legislature.